rakitaj/intro-to-computation/book-notes.md

 Each key maps to a value.
 The lookup time is what makes dicts unique, it takes a constant amount of time to get the value for any key, unlike a list where you might need to traverse the whole thing to find a value at the end.

 # 6: Testing and debugging
+**Testing** - Running a program to determine if it is behaving like you expect **Debugging** - Fixing a program you know is not running correctly

 # Python cheat sheet
 **In Python whitespace is important!!
 It's part of the syntax.
 Bad whitespace can and will cause a program to not execute.**